-Image: West Palm Beach, FL Artistic uses of landscaping are frequently found in the form of green walls like the one created at this restaurant illustrated above.
+Image: West Palm Beach, FL

+Artistic uses of landscaping are frequently found in the form of green walls like the one created at this restaurant illustrated above.
 Blank walls can be transformed into lush landscapes in areas with little limited space.

+LANDSCAPING

-Image: CityPlace West Palm Beach, Florida In cases where true arcades are employed along the street frontage (where the arcade covers most of the sidewalk), the landscaping is provided in planters and pots as illustrated above.
+Image: CityPlace West Palm Beach, Florida In cases where true areades are employed along the street frontage (where the areade covers most of the sidewalk), the landscaping is provided in planters and pots as illustrated above.
 Landscaping Recommendations - 1.
-The City of Hallandale Beach should seek to provide the greatest amount of shade trees along the boulevard possible in order to develop a tree canopy. - 2.
-The use of parkways and/or tree grates for street trees are acceptable along Hallandale Beach Boulevard.
+The City of Hallandale Beach should seek to provide the greatest amount of shade trees along the boulevard possible in order to develop a tree canopy. - The use of parkways and/or tree grates for street trees are acceptable along Hallandale Beach Boulevard.
 The techniques deployed should be done so for specific reasons and be consistent. - 3.
-In sunny south Florida, palm trees should be located in medians or used as specialty accents.
+In sunny South Florida, palm trees should be located in medians or used as specialty accents.
 Palm trees should not replace shade trees as the primary street tree. - 4.
-Encourage the creative use of plantings in green walls, edible urban landscaping, and other techniques to provide greenery in locations or conditions ordinarily deemed too small or inadequate for landscaping.
-5. A list of preferred tree and planting species is available in the City of Hallandale Beach Development Services Department.
-UTILITY EQUIPMENT Utility Equipment Utility equipment (electrical transformers, traffic control cabinets, backflow preventers, etc.) is a constant and often obstructive component of the urban streetscape.
+Encourage the creative use of plantings in green walls, edible urban landscaping, and other techniques to provide greenery in locations or conditions ordinarily deemed too small or inadequate for landscaping. - 5.
+A list of preferred tree and planting species is available in the City of Hallandale Beach Development Services Department.
+If street trees are proposed, it should be consistent with a Streetscape Plan if one is adopted by the city.
+Deleted: s UTILITY EQ UIPMENT Utility Equipment Utility equipment (electrical transformers, traffic control cabinets, backflow preventers, etc.) is a constant and often obstructive component of the urban streetscape.
 Fortunately many cities are exploring ways to minimize the impacts of these elements.
 There should be an effort to coordinate a theme and composition when addressing these improvements to create unity on the corridor.